plamish/xcomfort/README.md

   2. In Configuration->Integrations add "XComfort SHC"
   3. Lights, switches, shutters and temperature sensors should appear in your HA

-or use [HACS](https://hacs.xyz/docs/setup/download "HACS") and add as custom repo.
+or use [HACS](https://hacs.xyz/docs/setup/download "HACS") and add as custom repository in integrations.

-<b>Warning</b>: This integration is not finshed and work is still in progress.
-All comments and feedback is welcomed

 ### Configuration